shwetd19/Incognito-Connect/README.md

 ### User Authentication System

-The application implements a robust user authentication system that includes user registration, login, and password recovery functionalities.
-JSON Web Tokens (JWT) are utilized to enhance security.
+The app employs robust user authentication, covering registration, login, and password recovery, utilizing JWT for enhanced security.

 ### Secrets Posting Section

-The home screen of the application features a user-friendly interface for posting secrets.
-Each user is allowed to share one secret message.
-The application ensures the uniqueness of each user's post by associating it with the user's username.
+The home screen allows users to post secrets with a user-friendly interface, ensuring uniqueness by associating posts with usernames.

 ### Responsiveness Across Devices

-To provide a seamless user experience, the application is designed to be responsive on various devices such as tablets, desktops, and phones.
-Front-end frameworks like Bootstrap, Material-UI, or Tailwind CSS are employed to achieve responsiveness.
+Designed for seamless user experience across devices, leveraging frameworks as Tailwind CSS.

-### Optional Enhancement: OAuth Google Integration
+### OAuth Google Integration

-For an enhanced user experience, the project offers optional Google OAuth integration.
-Firebase is used for Google OAuth sign-in and sign-up.
-Successful implementation of this feature adds an additional merit to the assignment.
+Enhanced user experience with optional Google OAuth integration using Firebase for sign-in and sign-up.
+Successful implementation adds merit.

 ## Technologies Used